Experimental demonstration of quantum advantage for NP verification with limited information

-{ \textbf{Results}}\\ \textbf{Quantum proofs encoded in coherent states.} In the first step of our verification protocol, Merlin sends the quantum proof to Arthur.
+In the first step of our verification protocol, Merlin sends the quantum proof to Arthur.
 We consider here that if the instance is satisfiable then an honest Merlin will use coherent states to encode the proof, exploiting the coherent state mapping introduced in Refs.~\cite{arrazola2014quantum,arrazola2014quantum2}.
 More precisely, he encodes his proof $x=(x_1, x_2,...,x_N)$ in a time sequence of $N$ weak coherent states.
 He does this by applying the displacement operator $\hat{D}_{x}(\alpha) = \exp(\alpha \hat{a}_{x}^{\dagger} - \alpha^* \hat{a}_{x})$ to the vacuum state, where $\hat{a}_{x} = \frac{1}{\sqrt{N}}\sum_{k=1}^{N}(-1)^{x_k}\hat{a}_k$ is the annihilation operator of the entire coherent state mode, and $\hat{a}_k$ is the photon annihilation operator of the $k^{\text{th}}$ time mode.
 Hence,

 where $\ket{(-1)^{x_k}\alpha}_k$ is a coherent state with mean photon number $\mu = |\alpha|^2$ occupying the $k^{\text{th}}$ time mode.
 Thus, the state $\ket{\alpha_x}$ has a mean photon number $|\alpha_x|^2 = N|\alpha|^2$, with the photons distributed over the entire sequence of $N$ modes.
 Note that varying the parameter $\alpha$ controls how many photons are expected to be in the state; for example for $\alpha=1$, every coherent state in the sequence has on average one photon, while if we take $\alpha=1/\sqrt{N}$, then on average only one photon will be present in the entire sequence.